Senior Collection Manager, Marine Invertebrates

 In 2011, Jo received a Smithsonian-funded Rubenstein Fellowship to publish species pages and images for squat lobsters on the Encylopedia of Life, one of the world's largest aggregators of biodiversity information.
 Jo has very much enjoyed representing the Indo-Pacific region as governor of The Crustacean Society for the past four years.

 Squat lobsters of the superfamilies Chirostyloidea and Galatheoidea are highly visible crustaceans on seamounts, continental margins, shelf environments, hydrothermal vents and coral reefs.
 About 1000 species are known.
 They frequently feature in deep-sea images taken by submersibles and are caught in large numbers by benthic dredges.
 Some species are so locally abundant that they form 'red tides'.
 Others support a variety of important fisheries.
 The 2011 publication of the bookThe Biology of Squat Lobsters of which Jo was a co-editor was a timely synthesis of what is known about these animals.

 The taxonomy of squat lobsters has been intensively studied over the past few decades, making them one of the best known deepwater crustacean groups.
-In collaboration with colleagues at the Australian Museum and Australian Institute of Marine Science, Jo continues to study the phylogeny of this group, research which was originally funded by COMARGE and partly supported by the Australian Museum's Geddes Visiting Research Fellowship.
+In collaboration with colleagues at the Australian Museum and Australian Institute of Marine Science, Jo continues to study the phylogeny of this group, research which was originally funded by COMARGE and partly supported since by the Australian Museum's Geddes Visiting Research Fellowship and Smithsonian Rubenstein Fellowship.